Margaux Vialleron

 Margaux is a French-born, Glasgow-based interdisciplinary writer.
-She is the author of the novels Breaststrokes and The Yellow Kitchen.
+They are the author of the novels Breaststrokes and The Yellow Kitchen.
 In 2022, Fernanda’s Fish Soup was runner-up in the Harper’s Bazaar short story competition.
 In 2024, The Story of the Woman With Cold Hands was shortlisted for the Mslexia flash fiction competition.

-Her short stories and essays have appeared in publications including Ache Magazine, Compound Butter, Harper’s Bazaar, Mslexia, Potluck and Wrong Directions among others.
-In 2026, Margaux was awarded the Jessie Kesson fellowship at Moniack Mhor for her novel in progress.
+Their short stories and essays have appeared in publications including Ache Magazine, Compound Butter, Harper’s Bazaar, Mslexia, Potluck and Wrong Directions among others.
+In 2026, Margaux was awarded the Jessie Kesson fellowship at Moniack Mhor for their novel in progress.

 Margaux also writes The Onion Papers newsletter: storytelling in the kitchen, or an invitation to find connections between the various aspects of life, from literature to cooking, philosophy and seasonal patterns.